hipe/tmx/beauty_salon/doc/issues/022-structured-declared-nodes.md

 # structured business classes :[#022]
+## declarative (structural) grammar reflection

+NOTE (EDIT) once #open [#022] is closed, the wording here should be worded to reflect the fact that this complements (or maybe will replace! gulp) the work at that one main file.

+inspired exactly by the excellently documented `::AST::Processor`, this is our own (second of two) take on it with the following:

+  - [ all of the reasons cited at [#021.C] ]

+  - for better or worse, module-centric instead of method-centric constituency modeling (so, one module per node type (instead of one method per node) for those node types you're interested in modeling).

+  - this avails us to a more declarative- and less imperative-style, more well suited to hierarchical meta-data.

+  - compound processors - processors that rely on processors (imagined)

 synopsis: generally this is a generic AST processor that wraps *certain* grammar symbol instances into our "tupling" structures